clojurewerkz/cassaforte/README.md

 ## Supported Apache Cassandra Versions

-Cassaforte is built from the ground up for CQL 3 Cassandra 1.2+.
+Cassaforte is built from the ground up for CQL 3 and Cassandra 1.2+.